 Click on the links for much more info!

 Chimney Rock: Take a short hike to the top of the Chimney for breathtaking views of the gorge and continue up some stairs to see the Devil's Head.
 Stroll along the Hickory Nut Falls trail winding through hardwood forest to the bottom of the 400-foot waterfall.
 Often overlooked, the Four Seasons trail begins near the Meadows and takes you through a beautiful deciduous forest and boulder fields.
-Go to the Chimney Rock Web site.

 Max Patch on Appalachian Trail: Hike a section of the famous Appalachian National Scenic Trail (or A.T.) near Hot Springs.
 This 4,600-foot mountain was cleared and used as pasture in the 1800s.
 What a picnic spot with 360-degree mountain views!
 The 1.4-mile short loop crosses the summit.
 The 2.4-mile loop circles the mountain for outstanding views from all the sides.